kdungs/tippspiel/README.md

 ## Installation
 First, you might want to modify line 476 of `tippspiel.py` to create your own administrative account.
 The default username is `Admin` and its password `default`.
 You might also want to set your own `SECRET_KEY` on line 21.

-Installation then is as simple as starting python from the command line and running
+Installation then is as simple as starting Python from the command line and running

     >>> from tippspiel import setup
     >>> setup()
     [Setup tippspiel]
     Continue? yes

 and you are done.
-The game can then be run locally by just typing
+The game can then be run locally (on port 5000) by just executing

     $ python tippspiel.py

-and the game will run locally on port 5000.
+in a shell.

 ## External Sources
-The UI hugely benefits from [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) which is licensed under the [http://twitter.github.com/bootstrap/](http://www.apache.org/licenses/LICENSE-2.0) and brings along Glyphicons Free which are licensed under [http://twitter.github.com/bootstrap/](http://creativecommons.org/licenses/by/3.0/).
+The UI hugely benefits from [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) which is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0) and brings along Glyphicons Free which are licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 The flag icons are from [famfamfam.com](http://www.famfamfam.com/) and "available for free use for any purpose with no requirement for attribution".
 The ball icon on the homepage is from [artua.com](http://www.artua.com/freeicons/).

 ## License